Mattress recycling laws and regulations in the US

 Rhode Island

-As per Rhode Island's mattress recycling law, the mattress manufacturers must establish and finance a mattress recycling program.
-The program is funded through a visible point-of-sale fee collected by retailers for each new mattress sold.
+As per Rhode Island's mattress recycling law, the mattress manufacturers established a mattress recycling program funded through a visible point-of-sale fee collected by retailers for each new mattress sold.
+Consumers can drop off used mattresses at designated collection sites for recycling.

 Why mattress recycling is becoming so important?